The Fiction University Tech Guy

 Well, it's that time of year again.
-With a fresh set of resolutions in hand, we make bold plans, set strong agendas and optimistically approach our year.
+With a fresh set of resolutions in hand, we make bold plans, set strong agendas and optimistically get ready for the new year.
 If you are anything like us, that level of motivation will last about 10 days, maybe two weeks, then it's back to business as usual.
 So my goal today is to capitalize on the heady “I can do it” feeling that is coursing through our veins and help you make a solid positive step for your new year.
 Something you can accomplish in less time that a Geico commercial promises to save you 15% on your car insurance.
 This can save you a lot more though.
 It can save your world.

 Pretty dramatic, right?